j-d-b/tas-server/README.md

 The server can run in two modes: `development` and `production`.

 ### Development and testing
-Setup the database with sample data (clearing existing data) and start the server:
+Setup the database with sample data (clearing existing data; it will warn you) and start the server:
 ```
 yarn develop
 ```